-The purpose of this report is to provide Members with an update on the financial position of the SPA and Police Scotland for quarter three (nine months ending 31 December 2019) of the financial year 2019/20, as well as forecasting the full outturn to 31 March 2020.
+The purpose of this report is to provide an update on the financial position of the SPA and Police Scotland for quarter three (nine months ending 31 December 2019) of the financial year 2019/20, as well as forecasting the full year outturn to 31 March 2020.

-Members are invited to discuss the content of this report.
+Members are invited to discuss the content of this paper.